Hebrews 6:13-20

 Because God's promise and oath are unchangeable, believers possess an unshakable hope anchored in Christ who has entered God's presence on their behalf.

-13 For when God made a promise to Abraham, since he could swear by no one greater, he swore by himself,
+13 When God made His promise to Abraham, since He had no one greater to swear by, He swore by Himself,

-18 that by two immutable things, in which it is impossible for God to lie, we may have a strong encouragement, who have fled for refuge to take hold of the hope set before us.
+18 Thus by two unchangeable things in which it is impossible for God to lie, we who have fled to take hold of the hope set before us may be strongly encouraged.

-20 where as a forerunner Jesus entered for us, having become a high priest forever after the order of Melchizedek.
+20 where Jesus our forerunner has entered on our behalf.
+He has become a high priest forever in the order of Melchizedek.

 Because God's promise and oath are unchangeable, believers possess an unshakable hope anchored in Christ who has entered God's presence on their behalf.